 These were the words of Michelle Manese.
 Her poem ‘Woman, fight back.’ popped as a suggestion on YouTube a year back, and ever since that day the poem has struck a powerful chord with me.
-It has stayed with me each time I feel vulnerable at the hands of a man, it has stayed with me each time I feel violated by a man, on the roads, in my office or in any public place.
+It has stayed with me each time I feel vulnerable at the hands of a man, it has stayed with me each time I feel violated by a man, on the roads, in my office or any public place.

 In India, male violence is perceived to be a sign of masculinity.
-Victim blaming is just a part of the story where manipulation and shame are used as a weapon to allow the assaulter get off the hook.
-It is a method by which the society perceives sexual assault to not be of a major concern, or at least pretends that it is not something to worry about.
+Victim blaming is just a part of the story where manipulation and shame are used as a weapon to allow the assaulter to get off the hook.
+It is a method by which the society perceives sexual assault to not be of major concern, or at least pretends that it is not something to worry about.

-Our culture, however messed up as it is, instead of blaming the assaulter, concentrates on shaming the victim, both slyly and blatantly.
-The reasons of the society to blame the victim become endless, from inappropriate clothing to roaming around at night.
+Our culture, however, messed up as it is, instead of blaming the assaulter, concentrates on shaming the victim, both slyly and blatantly.
+The reasons for the society to blame the victim become endless, from inappropriate clothing to roaming around at night.
 After the infamous 2012 Delhi gang-rape case, popularly known as the ‘Nirbhaya rape case’, a documentary named ‘India’s Daughter’ was screened on BBC.
 It showed one of the accused saying that ‘A girl is far more responsible for rape than a boy.’
 The utter disregard for humanity and the outrageousness of the statements made by him displayed the disturbing yet harsh reality of the attitude of people in India regarding rape.
-In fact, the step of the Government to ban the documentary on grounds that it would disrupt public order proves that it has failed to address such sensitive social problems.
+The step of the Government to ban the documentary on grounds that it would disrupt public order proves that it has failed to address such sensitive social problems.

 Research studies suggest that people who have been sexually assaulted somehow tend to blame themselves for their condition.
 The thought that comes to their mind is that they had worn the wrong dress, were out at the wrong time, did not try to restrain the assaulter in a tough manner, and so many other futile reasons.
 The assault itself represents the lack of humanity in a person, rather than short dresses, alcohol or roaming around at night.
-Hence, there is a desperate need for people, especially women, to understand that none of the attacks are their fault.
+Hence, there is a desperate need for people, especially women, to understand that none of the attacks is their fault.
 The fact that a person is being assaulted is the sole responsibility of the attacker.
 None of it is the fault of the victim.

-Also, the mere fact that a victim failed to say ‘no’ explicitly or violently opposed to the assault does not validate their consent.
+Also, the mere fact that a victim failed to say ‘no’ explicitly due to fear or not violently opposed to the assault does not validate their consent.
 Fear and vulnerability freeze a person when he or she is being attacked.
 The comprehensiveness to understand how to react does not occur to one’s mind.
-Hence, the fact that a person did not verbally say ‘NO’ does not invite the victim to be assaulted.
+Hence, the fact that a person did not verbally says ‘NO’ does not invite the victim to be assaulted.
 Fighting back may be difficult during such times but that does not mean that the victim is allowing the attack.
 Victims and survivors must uplift themselves, make themselves stronger and raise their voice against the attacks.
 Such acts of bravery not only boost one’s confidence but inspire others to fight in desperate times.
 An inspiration to not give up can help when the entire world turns against us.

 For time immemorial, women everywhere have been pushed to a secondary position in comparison to men, whether it is at work or households.
 This has resulted in women being shifted to restrictions.
 Freedom and independence are still a far- fetched dream for maximum women.
-Women need to realise that the Constitution gives them the right to equality and protection and it is high time they realise that there is a need for women’s empowerment.
-There is a dire need to redefine the status of women in the society.
-There is a need to make everyone realise that women are not weak.
+Women need to realize that the Constitution gives them the right to equality and protection and it is high time they realize that there is a need for women’s empowerment.
+There is a dire need to redefine the status of women in society.
+There is a need to make everyone realize that women are not weak.
 Unless women take matters into their own hands and learn to take a stand, women will be taken for granted.

 Women all over India are fighting back.
 They fight for their right to equality, right to protection, right to safety, etc and fortunately, many of them have succeeded.
 One of the flag-bearers of advocacy for acid-attack survivors in India is Laxmi Agarwal.
 She was attacked by a spurned lover and his alliance, whose romantic advances were rejected by her when she was merely 15 years old.
 However, the attack could not undermine her spirits.
-Instead it turned her into an active advocate and spokesperson for acid attack survivors all over the country.
+Instead, it turned her into an active advocate and spokesperson for acid attack survivors all over the country.

-In 2017, a video circulated on the Internet which showed two men touching the feet of the air-hostess and apologising for misbehaving with her.
+In 2017, a video circulated on the Internet which showed two men touching the feet of the air-hostess and apologizing for misbehaving with her.
 In another case, a girl named Chaitali Wasnick was groped by a man in front of police officials.
 She instead of letting him go, hit him so much so that the police had to intervene.

-We will fight back, because it is not our fault.
+We will fight back because it is not our fault.